filemonitor/file_monitor/README.md

   to task table
 * modify Files part of UI: nested table instead of inspect, fix sizing
 * add SymmetricEncryption/ SecretConfig
+* How to clean up jobs?
+I had to go in rails console, otherwise I would have to remove 500 FileMonitorJobs one by one.

 This README would normally document whatever steps are necessary to get the